Ria424/developers-animatesdk-docs/Library_object/Library7.md

 #### Usage

-*library.getItemType([namePath])*
+Library.getItemType([namePath])

 #### Parameters

-**namePath** A string that specifies the name of the item.
+**namePath** `string?`; A string that specifies the name of the item.
 If the item is in a folder, specify its name and path using slash notation.
 If *namePath* is not specified, Flash provides the type of the current selection.
 If more than one item is currently selected and no *namePath* is provided, Flash ignores the command.
 This parameter is optional.

 #### Returns

-A string value specifying the type of object.
+`string`; A string value specifying the type of object.
 For possible return values, see [Item.itemType](../Item_object/Item4.md).

 #### Description

-Method; gets the type of object currently selected or specified by a library path.
+Method; Gets the type of object currently selected or specified by a library path.

 #### Example